Tresiba vs Lantus: A Practical Breakdown for Patients

 Quick Answer

-The short version: Tresiba (Insulin / insulin analog) and Lantus (Insulin / insulin analog) overlap in some ways but differ in mechanism, dosing, and typical use case.
+The short version: Tresiba (Ultra-long-acting basal insulin analog) and Lantus (Long-acting basal insulin analog) overlap in some ways but differ in mechanism, dosing, and typical use case.
 The right choice depends on the specific situation.

 Tresiba at a glance: